mubashirshahzad07/selper-ai/README.md

     ├── css/style.css
     ├── js/app.js             all client logic
     ├── js/config.js          points the frontend at the backend's URL └── serve.js              zero-dependency static server for local dev
 ```

-**Nothing about how the app behaves changed** — every API route, URL path, and request/response
+**Nothing about how the app behaves changed** in the restructuring — every API route, URL path,
-shape is identical to the single-app version.
-This was a pure reorganization plus the plumbing
+and request/response shape is identical to the single-app version.
+It was a pure reorganization
-needed to make two separate origins talk to each other (CORS, and pointing the frontend at the
+plus the plumbing needed to make two separate origins talk to each other (CORS, and pointing the
-backend's URL instead of assuming same-origin).
-See "What changed" below for the specifics.
+frontend at the backend's URL instead of assuming same-origin).
+See "What changed" below.

 ## Running it